-You’d think that cleaning out a shed would be pretty dull.
-But lurking in ours was a dark and dastardly family secret……
+You would think that cleaning out a shed would be pretty dull.
+But lurking in ours was a dark and dastardly family secret…

-A few year ago, while helping to clean out my grandparents’ garage, I came across a few dozen plastic milk crates that were being used as stackable storage boxes.
-Over lunch, I innocently asked my grandmother where my grandfather might have collected them from.
+A few year ago, while helping to clean out my grandparents’ garage, I came across a few dozen plastic milk crates being used as stackable storage boxes.
+Over lunch, I casually asked my grandmother where my grandfather might have collected them from.
 My grandmother looked thoughtful, then paled, and then a shocked expression stole across her face.
 She let out a breathless “Oh, my goodness!!”

-Over the next hour she related a crime so shocking, so disturbing, so heinous, that Oprah would barely believe it…. so I’ll tell you instead.
+Over the next hour she related a crime so shocking, so disturbing, so heinous, that Netflix might refuse to do a series on it… so I’ll have to tell you the story instead.

 During the 1980’s, when the world was young and unspoiled, life was simple in the sleepy township of Bundeena, a community far enough south of Sydney to avoid both hustle and bustle.

 News spread across back fences and through the community that someone, in the middle of the night, was stealing milk crates from the local corner shop.
 Each evening, three or four crates – normally used to deliver milk to the homes of local townspeople – were being stolen in audacious night-time raids.

 Many thought the innocence of the town was also being stolen by this shocking crime.

 As always, the youth were blamed.
 Police were notified, and the little grocery store organised a safer way to return the empty milk-crates.

 Over the years the township of Bundeena tried to move on – but many in the community pointed to this incident as the first time people started locking their homes at night!